 The Caribbean is perhaps the most perfect sailing ground in the world in terms of wind, sunshine and variety of places to visit.
-What could be better than island hopping on a barque or three masted schooner in brisk trade winds, with the canvas sails white against the blue skies driving you along without fossil fuels but also offer cooling shade on wooden decks.
-On Classic Sailing ships you are participating in the sailing as crew so you can go ashore for a rum punch, talk to locals about your voyage, or a wander along another beautiful beach satisfied you have earned your place in the tropical sun.
+What could be better than island hopping on a tall ship, barque or three masted schooner in brisk trade winds, with the canvas sails white against the blue skies driving you along without fossil fuels, but also offer cooling shade on wooden decks.
+On Classic Sailing ships you are participating in the sailing as guest crew so you can go ashore for a rum punch, talk to locals about your voyage, or a wander along another beautiful beach satisfied you have earned your place in the tropical sun.

 The Caribbean for Trade Winds & Tropical Sun

 The whole Caribbean Island chain from Grenada to Cuba is perhaps the most perfect sailing ground in the world in terms of wind, sunshine and variety of places to visit.
 The Windward and Leeward Island Groups sits squarely in the North East trade wind belt and Classic Sailing only offer voyages outside the most typical hurricane season.
-Our tall ships revel in strong winds and boisterous turquoise seas and the canvas sails look magnificent against the deep blue skies.
+Our tall ships revel in strong winds and turquoise seas and the canvas sails look magnificent against the deep blue skies.

 The Real Pirates of the Caribbean - Lush rainforests, mountains and waterfalls

 If you have been dazzled by the natural scenery in the 'Pirates of the Caribbean' movies then both Guadaloupe and Dominica are much closer to that lush volcanic island paradise than more well known Caribbean tourism locations.
-The second movie 'Dead Mans Chest' and 3rd Capt Jack Sparrow adventure At 'World's End' were filmed in the rain forests of Dominica, close to Guadaloupe.
+The second movie 'Dead Mans Chest' and 3rd Capt Jack Sparrow adventure At 'World's End' were filmed in the rainforests of Dominica, close to Guadaloupe.

 Coral Reefs & Marine Wildlife